Roma Street station construction update - February and March 2025

 Roma Street – Opposite Garrick Street

-The below works are ongoing and features both day and night work:
+The below works features both day and night work:

 • Internal fit-out, testing and commissioning of service rooms requiring concrete sealing, epoxy flooring, ceiling and wall sheeting, mechanical ventilation plant installation and cable pulling